Tobhash/python_workshop/README.md

 ## About
 Hello.
-I'm glad to welcome you in a basic Python3 project's repository.
-I will publish here my sample projects created over the years.
-Some of them were finished quite time ago but never published and some needed a little brush up.
+I'm glad to welcome You in __Python WORKSHOP__ repository.
+In this repository my recent and old python projects are stored.
+Some of them still needs a little brush up but feel free to browse whatever You want. :eyes:

 ## Project description
 __Fibonacci Sequence__ _[01_fib]_ - very easy sample how to programm the sequence of the great Fibonacci.